chaoskane1314/Customer-Acquisition-Rentention-Using-Experian-Data/README.md

 For this project, I will be only working on the numerical columns.

 ### Exploratory Data Analysis(EDA)
-I will be plotting the distribution of both active gorup and cacnel groupo on the same graph to see the the difference between the two.
+I will be plotting the distribution of both active group and cacel group on the same graph to see the the difference between the two.

 By looking at the plot below, a better idea how the distribution for one column of numerical data looks like for each of the group.
-It will privde information on what the is the shape, where the mean it is, and a general idea of the difference.
+It will proivde information on what the is the shape, where the mean it is, and a general idea of the difference.

 <img src="image/ wine lovers.png">